cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   many options.

 - Random numbers:
-  - generators and statistical analysis for (random) data (e.g. FIPS-140-1).
+  - Generators and statistical analysis for (random) data (e.g. FIPS-140-1).
   - The Secude cryptographic random number generator allows to gather entropy by mouse moves and keyboard entries.
     This is the default, when calling it the first time, because it shows,